Tuesday, April 12, 2022

 World Hepatitis Day takes place on 28th July each year, an international movement intended to raise awareness about viral hepatitis and to call for access to treatment, better prevention programs and government action.

-400 million people live with hepatitis B and C worldwide and 1.4 million die due to these infections every year.
+400 million people live with hepatitis B and C worldwide, and 1.4 million die yearly.
 Transmission of this virus can be prevented through better awareness and services that improve vaccinations, and blood and injection safety.